aleksey-nikolaev/predef_wiki/Compilers.md

 Identification|`__CC_ARM`| |
 Version|`__ARMCC_VERSION`|VRPBBB|V = VersionR = RevisionP = PatchBBB = Build

-Please note that the `__ARMCC_VERSION` macro is also used as version indicator for Norcroft C, but that the format is different.
+Notice that the `__ARMCC_VERSION` macro is also used as version indicator for Norcroft C, but that the format is different.

 ##### Example #####